joelek/ts-autoguard/readme.md

 ## Syntax

-The type language is formally defined as a regular language which shares similarities with the type language in TypeScript.
+The type language is formally defined as a language that shares similarities with the type language in TypeScript.
+White space may occur between non-terminal tokens and is considered insignificant.

 ```
-WhiteSpaceLetter = "\n" or "\t" or "\r" or " "
-WhiteSpace = WhiteSpaceLetter*
 AsciiLetterLowercase = "a" to "z"
 AsciiLetterUppercase = "A" to "Z"
 AsciiLetter = AsciiLetterLowercase or AsciiLetterUppercase